Africa and Cancer

 "Cancer is a journey, but you walk the road alone.
 There are many places to stop along the way and get nourishment – you just have to be willing to take it." – Emily Hollenberg

-Fertility and Cancer Diagnosis: The Crossroads
+Africa and Cancer | Fertility and Cancer Diagnosis: The Crossroads

 “However motherhood comes to you, it’s a miracle.” – Valerie Harper.

-Garissa Cancer Center: Inaugural Oncology Facility in Northern Kenya region in 60 years
+Africa and Cancer | Garissa Cancer Center: Inaugural Oncology Facility in Northern Kenya region in 60 years

 Your geographic locale, ethnicity, education, environmental injustices, and access to a health care system are your social determinants of health and health inequities~ World health organisation

-Cervical Cancer: The African perspective
+Africa and Cancer | Cervical Cancer: The African perspective

 Sub-Saharan Africa records the highest number of cases and deaths of cervical cancer annually making cervical cancer one of the biggest threats to African women.

-Cancer Diagnosis- Delivering Difficult News to Patients and Families
+Africa and Cancer | Cancer Diagnosis- Delivering Difficult News to Patients and Families

 "Each day comes bearing its own gifts.
 Untie the ribbons." — Ruth Ann Schabacker.

-Reflections on being an Oncologist
+Africa and Cancer | Reflections on being an Oncologist

 "I am honored to take care of persons living with cancer, it’s a privilege with sober responsibilities"